alexandra-zaharia/c-playground/conversion/README.md

 ## Motivation

-* Separating temperature conversion logic and I/O operations.
+* Separating temperature conversion logic from I/O operations.
 * Making sure there are no loopholes in the program flow.
 * Soft spots: `do ... while` and `?:` (ab)use.